 Acknowledging the importance of an active faith life of prayer and reflection, the school community gathers in celebration at school Masses and Prayer Services.
-Students are encouraged to engage in the planning and execution of these events as they participate in various ministries: Praise Dance, the Gospel Choir, Lectors, Gift Bearers, Altar Servers, etc. Recognizing the call to pray as a community of faith, all members of Saint Martin de Porres are expected to attend and participate at these events.
+Students are encouraged to participate in the planning and leading of these events through various ministries: Praise Dance, the Gospel Choir, Lectors, Gift Bearers, Altar Servers, etc. Recognizing the call to pray as a community of faith, all members of Saint Martin de Porres are expected to attend and participate at these events.

-Freshmen, sophomore and juniors students participate in an extended daylong retreat.
+Freshman, Sophomore and Junior students participate in an extended daylong retreat.
 Senior students participate in an overnight retreat.
 In addition, Campus Ministry offers other optional retreats, including, Kairos, and Men’s/Women’s Overnight Retreats.

 Saint Martin de Porres High School invites its students to use their God-given talents and gifts for the purpose of serving others.
 Service to others is an integral part of the school’s philosophy of “Work, Study, Serve, Lead, Pray.”
 Jesus Christ is the model for this service.
 Members of Saint Martin de Porres, seeking to find Christ in every individual, participate in various service experiences both at school and in the wider community.
 While such a notion of self-gift is contrary to much of the contemporary understanding of success, Saint Martin de Porres High School believes it allows the student to engage in a loving dialogue with the world upon graduation.
 Campus Ministry recruits student volunteers on a regular basis to serve with local partners, for example, St. Philip Neri Hot Meal Program, United Cerebral Palsy, and the St. Clair Superior Development Corporation.